 Why does Board Certification Specialist (BCS) Status Matter?

 Board certification recognizes attorneys' special knowledge, skills and proficiency in various areas of law and professionalism and ethics in practice.
-Established in 1982 by the Florida Supreme Court, board certification helps consumers identify specialists in various areas of law, including Workers' Compensation Law, where there are fewer than 200 certified practitioners.
+Certification is the highest level of evaluation by The Florida Bar of the competency and experience of attorneys in the areas of law approved for certification.
+Established in 1982 by the Florida Supreme Court, board certification helps consumers identify specialists in various areas of law, including Workers' Compensation Law, where there are fewer than 200 certified practitioners (out of more than 100,000 lawyers in the state).
 Board Certified Lawyers are the only ones permitted by the Florida Bar to say that they are: "Evaluated for Professionalism and Tested for Expertise

 What does it mean to be certified?